jturner297/RGB_color_match_and_customizer/README.md

 <img src="assets/CM_START_SCREEN2.gif" width="500" />

 ## Features
-🎮 **Focused on Puzzle Solving Gameplay**
+🎮 **Puzzle Solving Gameplay**
-  - Players have to configure each three RGB channels to match another RGB
+- Players have to configure each three RGB channels to match a target color.

-🔄 **Guided/Accesibilty Mode**
-  - If the player is struggling to match the RGB values, they can toggle on guided mode which alerts a player when they have succesfully match a color value
+- Each new color provides a fresh puzzle to solve with no set rounds or limits.

 💡 **Hardware RNG**
-  - To keep the game frsh/interesting, the game uses RNG to randomly select between preset colors
+- Randomly selects from a pool of preset colors using onboard hardware RNG.
-  - So the sequence of colors is always unique
+- Ensures each playthrough is unique and replayable.

+🔄 **Accesibilty Options**
+- **Guided Mode:** Alerts players when an RGB channel is correctly matched.
+- **Skip Option:** Players can skip a color if stuck and continue the game without penalty.

+## Demo

 # RGB Color Customizer